 The brush removes loose wax and makes the skis better.
 If you plan to ski in colder conditions, use a nylon brush.
 Make sure that you brush the length of the ski while taking away loose wax and smoothening the surface.
 If you plan to face warmer weather conditions with the snow getting wet (around 26 degrees F), use a brass brush to structure the waxed base, and then use a horsehair brush.

-How to Clean Your Cross-Country Skis?
+How to Clean Your Cross-Country Ski Equipment?

 Before you apply new wax to your skis, it is important to remove the old wax from the surface of your XC skis.
 This old wax may well be carrying dirt and other build-ups so it is crucial for you to remove it before applying a new layer of wax.